blackmilkt/hw/README.md

-# hw
+# HW
 Study, Homework, Minor things...

-* These are not correct answers.
+* These are not the best answers.
-* Any suggestion is welcome.
+* Every suggestion is welcome.